Ocean House, Rhode Island

-Ocean House is a large, Victorian-style waterfront hotel originally constructed in 1868 on Bluff Avenue in the Watch Hill historic district of Westerly, Rhode Island, United States.
+Ocean House is a large, Victorian-style waterfront hotel originally constructed in 1868 on Bluff Avenue in Watch Hill, Rhode Island.
 The original 1868 hotel closed in 2003; it was demolished in 2005 and a new facility opened in 2010 on the same site which retained much of the original structure's form and appearance, as well as the original name.
 Both the original and its reconstruction are noted for their rambling Victorian architecture and distinctive yellow siding.

 The original Ocean House was the last waterfront Victorian-era hotel on mainland Rhode Island.

 History

-The Ocean House was originally built in 1868.
+The original Ocean House was built in 1868.
 It was smaller than the other hotels located in Watch Hill, but it expanded with numerous additions over the years.
-The original Ocean House was a central structure in the Watch Hill Historic District, which is listed on the National Register of Historic Places.

 In March, 2004, Girouard Associates of New Canaan, Connecticut purchased the facility from heirs of the Louis D. Miller family, which had owned the hotel since 1938.
 Girouard Associates intended to raze Ocean House and build five large oceanfront homes, but a protest ensued.
-A new buyer was ultimately found, and while the spirit of the original building was preserved, the actual building was not.
+A new buyer was ultimately found, and the spirit of the original building was preserved even though the actual building was not.

 The motion picture American Aristocracy starring Douglas Fairbanks was filmed at the Ocean House in 1916.